Wednesday, March 26, 2014

 For handling sticky rice just dampen your hands.
 And for rolling, roll the loaded seaweed diagonally, and seal it with dampened fingertips -- the ingredients will hold together in a sleek black wrap.

-You will need a good cut of raw fish (I get mine free from my fisherman neighbor Don, click here to see video.)
-For this recipe I used fatty tuna.
-I used a leaner cut of tuna for my Nigiri Tuna Sushi video recipe from a last week.
+You will need a good cut of raw fish (I get mine free from my fisherman neighbor Don, click here to see the video.)
+For this recipe, I used fatty tuna.
+I used a leaner cut of tuna for my Nigiri Tuna Sushi video recipe from last week.
 And Click here for a list of fish commonly used for sushi.

 I was intimidated to try making sushi for a long time, but now I do it frequently.
 The main thing is to do it a few times -- with a couple of mistakes under your belt, you will get better.
 I have.